-Emmanuel Teitelbaum is assistant professor of political science and international affairs at George Washington University.
-His research examines the political roots of class conflict and the foundations of class compromise.
-His articles have appeared in leading journals, including World Politics, Comparative Political Studies, Political Research Quarterly, PS: Political Science & Politics, the Journal of Development Studies and Critical Asian Studies.
-His forthcoming book, Managing Dissent: Government Responses to Industrial Conflict in Post-Reform South Asia, explores the dynamics of state-labor relations and industrial conflict following the implementation of neoliberal economic reforms.
+Emmanuel Teitelbaum is Associate Professor of Political Science and International Affairs at George Washington University.
+Professor Teitelbaum serves as a managing editor for the Journal of Development Studies.
+His writings examine class politics and political violence.
+His academic articles have appeared in leading journals such as the American Journal of Political Science, World Politics, Comparative Political Studies, Political Research Quarterly, Politics and Society, and the Journal of Development Studies.
+His book, Managing Dissent: Democracy and Industrial Conflict in Post-Reform South Asia (Cornell University Press), explores the dynamics of state-labor relations and industrial conflict following the implementation of neoliberal economic reforms in India and Sri Lanka.
 Professor Teitelbaum’s research has received support from the United States Institute of Peace, the National Science Foundation, the Fulbright Foundation and the Social Science Research Council.
 He was the recipient of the 2007 Gabriel Almond Award for Best Dissertation in Comparative Politics.
 He holds a Ph.D. from Cornell University and a B.A. from John Carroll University.